hannotify/hanno.codes/_drafts/java-24-rolls-out-today.md

 The Shenandoah garbage collector is an ultra-low pause time garbage collector.
 It has been [available for production use since Java 15](https://openjdk.org/jeps/379) and has been designed to dramatically reduce garbage collection pause times, regardless of the heap size that is used.
 It can achieve these low pause times because most of the work is done before the GC pause, in a series of preparation steps.
 Shenandoah marks and compacts any heap objects eligible for garbage collection, while regular Java user threads are still running.

-Java 24 introduces an extension to Shenandoah that maintains separate generations for young and old objects, allowing Shenandoah to collect young objects (which tend to die young) more frequently.
+Java 24 introduces an extension to Shenandoah that maintains separate generations for young and old objects, allowing Shenandoah to collect young objects more frequently.
 This will result in a significant performance gain for applications running with generational Shenandoah, without sacrificing any of the valuable properties that the garbage collector is already known for.

 The reason for handling young and old objects separately stems from the [weak generational hypothesis](https://docs.oracle.com/en/java/javase/17/gctuning/garbage-collector-implementation.html#GUID-71D796B3-CBAB-4D80-B5C3-2620E45F6E5D), which states that young objects tend to die young, while old objects tend to stick around.
 This means that collecting young objects requires fewer resources and yields more memory, while collecting old objects requires more resources and yields less memory.
 This is the reason we can improve the performance of applications that use Shenandoah by collecting young objects more frequently.

 ##### Running a Workload With Generational Shenandoah

-Shenandoah used to be able to behave in a non-generational way only.
+Shenandoah used to behave in a non-generational way only.
 Running it required the following command-line configuration:

 ```bash
 $ java ... -XX:+UseShenandoahGC